 Let G' be an undirected planar bipartite graph with maximum degree 3; let the nodes of G' be 2-colored "black" and "white".
-We say that G' has nodes and arcs, saving the terms vertices and edges for the triangular grid graph G that we build from G' as follows.
-First, G' is embedded in the plane, with the arcs drawn as polygonal paths having segments at angles 0, 60, or 120 degrees with respect to the x-axis, so that the turn angles are $120^{\circ}$ at each corner along an embedded polygonal arc (Figure 9).
+We say that G' has nodes and arcs saving the terms vertices and edges for the triangular grid graph G that we build from G' as follows.
+First, G' is embedded in the plane, with the arcs drawn by paths going at 0, 60, or 120 degrees to the x-axis, so that the turn angles are 120° at each corner along an embedded polygonal arc (Figure 9).
 The embedding is then represented by a triangular grid graph G with nodes and arcs simulated by the gadgets shown in Figure 10.